Samsung C32G75T Review: 1440p 240Hz 1ms FreeSync HDR Curved Gaming Monitor

 4.5

-The Samsung C32G75T is the first VA panel gaming monitor with a 1ms GtG response time speed, thus combining a high contrast ratio with fast pixel transition, something which many gamers have been waiting for.
+The Samsung C32G75T was the first VA panel gaming monitor with a 1ms GtG response time speed, thus combining a high contrast ratio with fast pixel transition, something that many gamers have been waiting for.

-Other specifications are impressive as well, including DisplayHDR 600 support, certified G-SYNC compatibility, 1440p resolution, and 240Hz.
+Other specifications include DisplayHDR 600 support, certified G-SYNC compatibility, 1440p resolution, and 240Hz.

 Image Quality